 Fact exhibition plants ideas around culture and technology

-‘Transformative’ installations which use plants as a guide are at the heart of a new exhibition which opens at FACT this week.
+‘Transformative’ installations which use plants as a guide are at the heart of a new exhibition which opens at FACT today.

 The Wood Street venue’s 2024 Curator in Residence Beatrice Zaidenberg has curated the group exhibition Cosmotechnics which features the work of four Latin American artists or collectives.